40 Hours / 40 CEs

 • Intended Audience

-This training is designed for professionals who want to develop or enhance their skills in violence risk assessment and management.
-It is relevant for individuals seeking practical knowledge and tools to effectively identify, assess, and manage potential threats and risks of violence in their professional roles.
-The course is suitable for those specializing in forensic psychology, clinical or correctional mental health, policing, threat assessment, risk management, security, social services, health care, education, human resources, and investigative work.
+The Foundations of Violence Risk Assessment and Management course is designed for professionals who want to develop or enhance their skills in assessing and managing violence risk.
+This comprehensive training is relevant for individuals who specialize in forensic psychology, clinical or correctional mental health, policing, threat assessment, risk management, security, social services, health care, education, human resources, or investigative work.
+Participants will gain practical knowledge and tools to effectively identify, assess, and manage potential threats and risks of violence in their professional roles.

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals with varying levels of experience in violence risk assessment and management.
+This program is designed to accommodate participants with varying levels of experience in violence risk assessment and management.

 • Practice Setting